Optimal Linear Decay Learning Rate Schedules and Further Refinements: Experiments

 \subsection{Large-scale schedule benchmark}

-We performed a large-scale comparison of schedules across common deep learning benchmarks: \begin{description}[itemsep=0pt,parsep=0pt,topsep=3pt] \item[CIFAR10] For a small-scale image-classification problem, we chose CIFAR10 \citep{cifar}.
+We performed a large-scale comparison of schedules across common deep learning benchmarks, (pre-)training each problem from scratch for each task: \begin{description}[itemsep=0pt,parsep=0pt,topsep=3pt] \item[CIFAR10] For a small-scale image-classification problem, we chose CIFAR10 \citep{cifar}.
 A high-performance Wide ResNet architecture was used \citep{BMVC2016_87}.
 Test error percentage is reported. \item[CIFAR100] A more realistic yet still small scale benchmark.
 We used a compact DenseNet architecture \citep{densenet} to increase the diversity of model architectures tested.
 Test error percentage is reported. \item[ImageNet] We used a ResNet-50 architecture \citep{he2016deep} for the ImageNet \citep{ILSVRC15} classification task.
-Note that we used a standard (non-SOTA) data-augmentation pipeline following other recent comparisons in the optimization literature.
+We use a standard data-augmentation pipeline following other recent comparisons in the optimization literature.
 Test error percentage is reported. \item[IWSLT14] A small-scale German-English translation task \citep{cettolo2014report} using a LSTM model \citep{wiseman-rush-2016-sequence}.
 Test Perplexity is reported. \item[GPT] A modern small (162M parameter) GPT-style auto-regressive transformer model \citep{gpt} trained on the large Book-Wiki corpus \citep{bookcorpus}.
 Test Perplexity is reported. \item[RoBERTa] A masked autoencoder variant \citep{liu2019roberta} also trained on the Book-Wiki corpus.
 Test Perplexity is reported. \item[ViT] A high-performance ImageNet classifier using a Vision Transformer \citep{dosovitskiy2020image}.
-In contrast to our ResNet-50 experiments, here we use modern data-augmentation, following standard practice for ViT training.
 Test error percentage is reported. \item[DLRM] A modern recommendation system engine \citep{DLRM19} trained on the open Criteo Kaggle Display Advertising dataset.
 Test Accuracy is reported. \item[MRI] A large stacked U-Net architecture \citep{ sriram2020end} trained on the fastMRI dataset \citep{zbontar2018fastmri}, an image-to-image regression task from the medical imaging domain.
-Test set metric $100 \cdot (1-\text{SSIM})$ is reported. \item[RCNN] The object detection method Faster-RCNN \citep{faster_rcnn} trained on the COCO 2017 dataset, using a ResNet-50 ImageNet pretrained backbone. $100 - \text{box AP}$ is reported. \end{description} For each problem, we first performed a sweep of learning rates on a grid [$10^i$, $2\times 10^i$, $5\times 10^i$] for varying $i$, separately for each schedule.
-We then ran multiple seeds using the best learning-rate from the grid search.
-Mean and standard error of the mean was tabulated for each schedule.
-The best result for each method, up to a statistical significance level of 0.05 using a paired two-sample t-test, is highlighted in bold.
-Specific details of the hyper-parameters used for each problem are given in Appendix~\ref{sec:experiment_details}.
-All non-adaptive schedules included a fixed learning-rate warmup, with length following standard practices for the problem.
-Our step-wise schedule uses a 30-60-90 percent tenthing, following standard practices from ImageNet training.
-As in the convex experiments, the Refined schedules were calculated by using the linear schedule to generate the initial gradient norm sequence.
+Test set metric $100 \cdot (1-\text{SSIM})$ is reported. \item[RCNN] The object detection method Faster-RCNN \citep{faster_rcnn} trained on the COCO 2017 dataset, using a ResNet-50 ImageNet pretrained backbone. $100 - \text{box AP}$ is reported. \end{description}